iprathammishra/leetcode/brainstromers/questions/info.md

 ```

 In this example, `processString` takes a `const` reference to a string, allowing you to pass both non-constant and constant strings to the function while ensuring safety and efficiency.
 It also communicates the intent that the function doesn't modify the input string.

+### Is there a way to create a matrix with O(N) or any other time complexity better than O(N^2)?

+Creating a matrix with O(N) time complexity is not possible beacuse you need to initialize N\*N elements in the matrix, which inherently requires at least O(N^2) operations.